-- additional ¼ tsp black pepper while cooking
+- additional ½ teaspoon black pepper while cooking

-- Prep chicken.
-Remove any fat from meat.
+- Prep chicken: Use a knife to pull off any large pieces of fat from the meat.
 Wash and pat dry.
-Chop into 2 inch pieces.
+Chop into 2-inch pieces.
 Add black pepper, green seasoning, browning sauce, and salt.
 Massage seasoning into meat and leave for 20 minutes minimum.

-- Add oil to skillet and set heat on medium.
+- Cook: Add oil to a hot medium-sized skillet.
 Add sliced white onions and sauté a few minutes until browned.
 Add chicken.
-Cook 10 minutes.
-Add bouillon and mix in with chicken.
-Let chicken cook another 6-7 minutes until juices start to reduce and look thick.
+Cook for 10 minutes.
+Add salt or bouillon and mix in with the chicken.
+Let the chicken cook another 8 minutes until the juices start to reduce and look thick.
 Add additional black pepper.

 - Remove from heat when liquid is almost dried down.
 Add scallions and toss.